- How many positions do you offer each year?

 - Welcome and introductory presentation by one of the chief residents

-- Series of four personal interviews with three faculty (including the Department Chair, Dr. Todd; and the Program Director, Dr. Szeluga) and a chief resident
+- Series of four personal interviews with three faculty (including the Interim Department Chair, Dr. Brennan; and the Program Director, Dr. Szeluga) and a chief resident

 - Lunch and tour